MBonasND/2023ESN/README.md

 # 2021ESN
-Public codes for "Calibration of Spatial Forecasts from Citizen Science Urban Air Pollution with Sparse Recurrent Neural Networks" by Matthew Bonas and Stefano Castruccio
+Public codes for "Calibration of Spatial Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks" by Matthew Bonas and Stefano Castruccio

 ## Data
 Dataset "SimulatedData.RData" with 10 variables (locations) and 500 time points.
 This data is to be used in conjunction with the R scripts.